mskimalltoohuman/mskimalltoohuman.github.io/index.md

 ---

 <p>
   I'm a first-year PhD student in philosophy at <a href="https://philosophy.fsu.edu/">Florida State University</a>.
 Before coming here, I studied philosophy at Kyung Hee University in South Korea, where I earned both my BA and MA.
-I'm
 </p>

 <p>